already5chosen/softpc/half-baked/core_v3/readme.txt

  - Conditionally or unconditionally update PC with branch target
 7. Load_Address (Optional, used only by memory loads)
  - Drive tcm_rdaddress and avm_address/control buses
- - For Avalon-mm accesses remain at this phase until fabric de-asserts avm_waitrequest signal
+ - For Avalon-mm accesses: remain at this phase until fabric de-asserts avm_waitrequest signal
 8. Load_Data (Optional, used only by memory loads)
  - For Avalon-mm accesses: remain at this phase until fabric asserts avm_readdatavalid signal
  - For byte and half-word accesses: align and sign-extend or zero-extend Load data